 Energy Transitions Initiative Partnership Project Community Technical Assistance

-NREL partners with the U.S. Department of Energy's Energy Transitions Initiative Partnership Project (ETIPP) to help remote, island, and islanded communities transform their energy systems and increase resilience through strategic energy planning and solutions that address their specific challenges.
+The National Renewable Energy Laboratory (NREL) partners with the U.S. Department of Energy's (DOE) Energy Transitions Initiative Partnership Project (ETIPP) to help remote, island, and islanded communities transform their energy systems and increase energy resilience.

 How To Apply for Technical Assistance